Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Data and Methodology

-where $p^{\(t\)}_{ij}=P\(Z_{t+1}=j\mid Z_t=i\)$ is the probability that at time $t$ the hidden state is $j$ given that at time $t-1$ the hidden state was $i$.
+where $p^{\(t\)}_{ss'}=P\(Z_{t+1}=s'\mid Z_t=s\)$ is the probability that at time $t+1$ the hidden state is $s'$ given that at time $t$ the hidden state was $s$.
 If the transition probabilities are time-constant, then the resulting model is a \textit{Homogeneous Hidden Markov} (HHM) model.
-However, relaxing the hypothesis of constant probabilities, then the resulting model is the more flexible \textit{Non-Homogeneous Hidden Markov} (NHHM) model.
+If we relax this hypothesis, then the resulting model is the more flexible \textit{Non-Homogeneous Hidden Markov} (NHHM) model.
 A graphical representation of the NHHM is shown in \Cref{fig:Diagram}.